marcxjo/stulto/README.md

 About
 -----

 Stulto is a simple wrapper around the VTE terminal emulator widget for GTK3.

-The main purpose of Stulto is to provide the developer with a simple playground in which to explore and develop GTK/VTE features.
-With the exception of a few configuration settings inherited from `stupidterm`, the intent is to minimize the number of features subject to deprecation or obsoletion once they've been added, but users should expect that features will be added from time to time.
-In most cases, they will be made optional when possible.

-Note that this project is not currently accepting feature requests, but will consider doing so once it reaches a more mature state.
+It is forked from [stupidterm](https://github.com/esmil/stupidterm.git).

+Stulto is currently in early development; as such, the feature roadmap is tentative and may change drastically until the design is stabilized.
+This is primarily a pedagogical project for the primary maintainer, but the guiding principle of feature development is for Stulto to become usable as a primary terminal emulator for most CLI-/TUI-driven workflows.

+'Stulto' is Esperanto for 'foolishness.'

 Tentative Roadmap
 -----------------

 ### Planned Features

+Confirmed and prioritized for upcoming development

 * Port to GTK4
-* Setting default tab label from terminal prompt
+* User-configurable tab labels
-* Optional support for client-side decorations
+* GTK CSDs
+  * May be implemented as optional
-* Support for per-tab terminal profiles
+* Terminal profiles per tab

-### Architectural Enhancements
+### Long-term Features

-* Split out source into separate files per domain
-* Add support for feature toggling at build time
+These are confirmed for development, but require further design and architectural planning to implement.

+* Tilix-/terminator-like terminal tiling

 ### Nice-to-Haves

+These are not confirmed, but may be implemented in the long term after prior prioritized features have been completed.

 * Configuration via DConf
 * Integrated/(semi-)seamless tab pane a la `kermit`/`urxvt-tabbed`
 * User-customizable tab labeling
+* Feature toggling at build time

 ### Not Planned

+Features from other terminal emulators that will explicitly not be implemented in Stulto

 * Detachable/re-attachable/transferable tabs
 * Image/Multimedia Handling ([_the terminal is not a media player_](https://plato.stanford.edu/entries/category-mistakes/))

+### Architectural Enhancements

+Updates to the codebase for more streamlined development

+These generally do not impact the user, but may be of interest to those interested in forking the codebase.

+* Modular source architecture

 Installing
 ----------